Drug and Alcohol Detox

 The drug and alcohol detox process can be frightening to those dealing with addiction, even preventing some from seeking the help they need.

-By using a staff of experienced, caring professionals, the process is safe and much more comfortable.
+Detoxing with a staff of caring professionals the process is safe and far more comfortable.

 - Detoxification is the process of eliminating toxins from the body.